-This Instant Pot Penne alla Vodka is easy, creamy and ready in under 30 minutes.
-Toss in some cubed chicken or shrimp along with pasta for added protein or fresh spinach to keep it vegetarian.
-One of the best instant pot penne pasta recipes ever!
+This Instant Pot Penne alla Vodka is super easy and ready in under 30 minutes.
+Toss in some cubed chicken or shrimp for added protein.
+It's thick, creamy and luxurious!

 What's not to love about pasta in instant pot?
-The pasta along with everything else is cooked together in one pot.
-Easiest clean up and no dealing with a big pot of boiling water!
+The pasta gets cooked directly in it's sauce like the one pot mac and cheese recipe.
+The sealed pressure cooker controls evaporation, leading to the right consistency and is perfect as family friendly vegetarian meal!
 If you are looking for stove top version, then here is a chicken alla vodka recipe.

-It is an Italian American pasta dish made with cooked penne pasta tossed in a creamy tomato based vodka infused sauce.
+What is Penne alla Vodka?
+It is an Italian American pasta dish, made with cooked penne pasta, tossed in a creamy tomato based vodka infused sauce.
 It is believed to originate in Italy in the 1970s, in an effort by vodka manufacturers to promote their product.
 But has gained more popularity in American restaurants.

 If you want to know more on the role of vodka in the sauce, I like this article on serious eats.
 It adds a touch of sharpness and balances out the creaminess in the dish.